Big Wall Episode #5 - Gear

 Both ascenders when I'm following, 1 ascender when I'm leading

-2 Sets of micro nut off sets - no normal micro nuts.
-Each set has it's own biner
+2 Sets of offset micro nuts - no normal micro nuts.
+Each set has it's own carabiner

 1 Set of normal size off set nuts.
-All these are on one biner
+All these are on one carabiner

 4 spare lockers

 1 grapple and 1 talon and 1 cam hook regardless of grade